danielsaidi/website_danielsaidi/collections/_posts/2009/2009-08-19-using-moq-with-nunit.md

 tags:  .net testing mocking
 ---

-As I continue to work on the NerdDinner tutorial, I have discovered that some of my development patterns has to change.
-Surprise?
-One thing that has to change is how I write tests with NUnit, when testing my repositories.
+As I continue to work with unit tests, I have noticed that some of my development patterns have started to change...for the better.

-I use to create test classes that have private objects that are initialized in a `TextFixtureSetUp` method.
-If we consider that I am to test the DinnerController, using a mock repository, the approach would be as such:
+In the NerdDinner tutorial, I use to create test classes with private members that are initialized in a `TextFixtureSetUp` method.
+If we consider that I am to test a `DinnerController` with a mock repository, the approach would be as such:

 ```csharp
 private DinnerController controller;